Iksich/my-budget/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or feedback, please reach out to your-email@example.com.
+For any questions or feedback, please reach out to ilija.pejanovicc@gmail.com

-### Key Additions:
-- **Assignment Requirements**: Clearly state the requirements and how the project meets them.
-- **Project Structure**: Provide clarity on the organization of the project.
-- **Evaluation Criteria**: Highlight what evaluators should focus on.

-This approach makes the `README.md` more aligned with the context of an assignment, providing necessary information for evaluation.